Ben-H3/Twitter/README.md

 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [x] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet
 - [x] Profile Page: pulling down the profile page should blur and resize the header image.

-The following **additional** features are implemented:

 - [x] User timeline automatically updates after replies, retweets, and favorites.
 - [x] When replying to a tweet, the app displays the recipient's profile photo and username.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How did people implement auto-layout?
-Did anyone discover any intuitive auto-layout techniques?
-2. How did people determine whether to make a new Model for various new pages/features or instead just include all logic in a ViewController?

 ## Video Walkthrough